 - Inform the municipality at least two weeks before the planned date that you wish to marry or enter into a registered partnership.
-Make an appointment with the registrar (ambtenaar van de burgerlijke stand) in the municipality in which you wish to marry or enter into partnership.
-The registrar will tell you which documents you have to take to the meeting.
+It is possible to register an intended marriage or registered partnership online in most municipalities.
+For more information, see your municipality’s website or contact the registrar (ambtenaar van de burgerlijke stand) directly.

 - You will need to appoint at least two and no more than four witnesses.
 The witnesses must be 18 years or older.